EMANUEL PAUL interviewed

 I played at Shadow land with Albert French and Sam Mossey tin drums, just the three of us.
 We played the Shadow land during the war-time and we used to pack that place.
 Our tips used to be as high as $30.00.
 Albert used to sing many songs.
 At that time we were not in the Union, so one day this fellow, Victor (the owner) he managed to get us in the Union and then he wanted a larger band.
 Now he forgot that the three men he put in the Union had to be paid the Union rates.
 Now that big price came on and now he didn't want to pay it, but it was too late then, so he had to pay the Union rate to everybody, so that cut out the big tips, but they started having big bands there.
 Later we left Vie and went to a place on St. Charles Avenue, I forget the name now.
 Our group was made up of Anderson Minor, Specks Robinson, drummer Alvin elements, Dominique T-Boy Remy was the trumpet player, and he had a girl friend who used to go around with him, this girl used to play some piano, wonderful piano player.
 I cannot recall her name though, she left New Orleans and went to California.
 Then after she left, they had this fellow from across the river, Benny Turner, he played the piano with us and we stayed there about three months.
 Our tips were so much then that Minor would take about half an hour to count the tips while we were still playing, we used to make good money there.
 Then along came some tax troubles, so we quit that job.
 T-Boy he found another place out on Napoleon Avenue, near the river, we made up a new out-fit there.
 Now this girl, Ruby Thompson, she played piano with us, she's dead now, she was a school teacher and she was very critical about who she would play with, but she liked to play with us, We had T-Boy.
 Minor and a non union drummer from across the river, and that was when T-Boy asked me around 1945 to play with the Eureka Brass Band.
 Before that I had played with Kid Howard, the first funeral I ever played was with Kid Howard, that was before the Eureka Brass Band.
 Since then, most of you know my story and of my connections with the Eureka Brass Band and Kid Thomas's band, so much so, that I will not go into that for the present, that remains to be told later.

-Editor's Note: The above article was the result of a taped interview with Emanuel Paul on his English tour in 1964.
-We are extremely grateful to David Griffiths for allowing us to print it here.
+Editor's Note: The above article was the result of a taped interview with Emanuel Paul on his English tour.
+"Interviewed by David Griffiths - 1964"

 Historical document from Tulane University